JUDGES 1

 1 Now after the death of Joshua [mot Yehoshua] it came to pass, that the children of Israel [Bnei Yisroel] asked Yahweh, saying, Who shall go up for us against the Canaanites [Kena'ani] first, to fight against them?

-Our notes arising from a study series by Bro Jim Cowie
+notes from a study by Bro Jim Cowie

 [Tempting Yahweh in their unbelief : Where was their faith after all the great wonders and signs committed on their behalf!